powerboat9/bombadillo/README.md

 Following the standard install instructions should lead you to have nearly everything you need to commence development.
 The only additions to this are:

 - To be able to submit pull requests, you will need to fork this repository first.
-- Bombadillo is tested against Go 1.11.
+- Bombadillo must be tested against Go 1.11 to ensure backward compatibility.
 This version can be installed as per the [Go install documentation](https://golang.org/doc/install#extra_versions).
 Tests for this version are run using 'make test'.
-- Linting is performed by `gofmt` and [golangci-lint](https://github.com/golangci/golangci-lint)
+- Linting must be performed on new changes using `gofmt` and [golangci-lint](https://github.com/golangci/golangci-lint)

 ## License